mloxtw/nixos-x-hyprland-quickshell/README.md

-Nord themed nixos x hyprland x quickshell configs just copy everything to the .config file and u should be good fuck quickshell
+Nord themed nixos x hyprland x quickshell configs
+Just copy everything to the .config file, and u should be good

-mloxtw -always balling
+-adel alhagan :)